Definitive stamps of the Soviet Union: Other notable issues

-In 1929, the third set of definitive stamps was issued.
-They had new images of the male and female workers, male and female collective-farm workers, and Red Army soldier, reflecting the crucial changes in Soviet society due to industrialisation, collectivisation, and equal women's rights.
-Depiction of the female worker and female collective-farm worker next to their male counterparts in this series was the first appearance of women on Soviet stamps.
+In 1929, the Soviet Union released its third set of definitive stamps.
+This series featured updated images depicting male and female workers, male and female collective-farm workers, and a Red Army soldier.
+These designs reflected the significant societal transformations brought about by industrialization, collectivization, and the advancement of women's rights in the Soviet Union.
+Notably, the inclusion of the female worker and female collective-farm worker alongside their male counterparts marked the first appearance of women on Soviet stamps.

 With the progress of the socialistic economic programs, the representation of the major groups of Soviet society changed, moving from the more generic image of the earlier period.
 The worker was shown in the fifth issue of March 1939 as a steel foundryman and in the sixth issue of August 1939 as a miner.

 The last definitive series that begun in the Stalin period was the eighth issue (May 1948 to July 1957).
 It was remarkable by the fact that the scientist was for the first time portrayed on Soviet definitive stamps.
 In 1958, the engineer design appeared meaning that representatives of other Soviet labouring groups were also depicted on stamps.
 In 1961, a definitive stamp with the combine worker appeared.